blender/blender/doc/python_api/rst/info_overview.rst

 These functions usually appear at the bottom of the script containing class registration sometimes adding menu items.
-You can also use them for internal purposes setting up data for your own tools but take care since register won't re-run when a new blend file is loaded.
+You can also use them for internal purposes setting up data for your own tools but take care since register won't re-run when a new blend-file is loaded.

 The register/unregister calls are used so it's possible to toggle add-ons and reload scripts while Blender runs.
 If the register calls were placed in the body of the script, registration would be called on import, meaning there would be no distinction between importing a module or loading its classes into Blender.
 This becomes problematic when a script imports classes from another module making it difficult to manage which classes are being loaded and when.

-The last 2 lines are only for testing:
+The last two lines are only for testing:

 .. code-block:: python